redimp/otterwiki/otterwiki/help_admin.md

 Who can access what is defined via

-- `Anonymous` - Everyone who can access the wiki without log in.
+- `Anonymous` - Everyone can access the wiki without being logged in.
 - `Registered` - Users need an account and have to be logged in.
-- `Approved` - Users have to be logged and the <span class="help-button">Approved</span> flag has to be set.
+- `Approved` - Users have to be logged in and the <span class="help-button">Approved</span> flag has to be set.
-- `Admin` - Users have to be logged and the <span class="help-button">Admin</span> flag has to be set.
+- `Admin` - Users have to be logged in and the <span class="help-button">Admin</span> flag has to be set.

-Additionally you can configure privileges per user.
+Additionally, you can configure privileges per user.
 The privileges granted per user add to the general permissions.
 See [User Management](#user-management) above.

-<span class="help-button"><input type="checkbox" style="display:inline;" id="true-reg-req" checked> Registration requires email confirmation</span> is supposed to prevent users to register using fake mail addresses.
+<span class="help-button"><input type="checkbox" style="display:inline;" id="true-reg-req" checked> Registration requires email confirmation</span>, which is supposed to prevent users to register using fake mail addresses.

-If a user needs to be approved, an admin user has either set the flag manually or enable <span class="help-button"><input type="checkbox" style="display:inline;" id="true-auto-approve" checked> Auto approve of new registered users</span>.
+If a user needs to be approved, an admin user either needs to set the flag manually or enable <span class="help-button"><input type="checkbox" style="display:inline;" id="true-auto-approve" checked> Auto approve of newly registered users</span>.
 When admins need to approve users, <span class="help-button"><input type="checkbox" style="display:inline;" id="true-notify" checked> Notify admins on new user registration</span> helps with that.